Top 10 Lead Generation Challenges (and How to Overcome Them)

 - Many companies struggle to track the ROI for lead generation campaigns.

 Getting high-quality leads is every agency owner’s goal.
 You get to increase your sales pipeline, grow your customer base, generate more revenue and scale your agency.
 This makes lead gathering a must for anyone intentional about growing their business.

 Unfortunately, generating quality leads is something many companies struggle with.
 In fact, 37.1% of marketers say generating high-quality leads is their biggest challenge, according to Ruler Analytics’ Marketing Attribution and Reporting Analysis 2021.
-Another survey by Pipedrive shows that 51% of sales professionals are struggling with lead generation.
+Pipedrive’s State of Sales 2020–2021 survey shows that 51% of sales professionals are struggling with lead generation.

 Something must be done about this problem because if left unchecked, it could lead to the death of a business.

 In this article, I’ll discuss some common lead generation challenges and how to overcome them.